 I have an MSc (with distinction) in acupuncture from The Confucius Institute at London South Bank University.
 I am registed with the British Acupuncture Council who are the UK’s main regulatory body for acupuncturists.
-I work in 2 clinics;at the North London Buddhist Centre and at Highgate Holistic Clinic.
-I also work at St Joseph's Hospice in Hackney, where I treat outpatients with neurological problems as part of a multidisciplinary team.
+I work at Highgate Holistic Clinic and the North London Buddhist Centre.
+For 5 years I worked at St Joseph's Hospice in Hackney, where I treat outpatients with neurological problems as part of a multidisciplinary team.
 I also teach research modules at The International College of Oriental Medicine.
 I love both aspects of my work and the teaching enriches my practice.

 My arrival in the world of Chinese medicine came about gradually.
 I have 30 years experience in healthcare.
 I had worked as a nurse in surgery and palliative care for nearly 20 years, which gave me a good biomedical understanding of our bodies and a real-life insight in to how illness can affect us in so many ways.
 While nursing I also studied aromatherapy which proved both popular and effective .

 I later studied a BA in Social Anthropology and Hindi, which led me to live and work for a time in India.
 I also learned Reiki there.
 This introduced me to other ways that we can understand how our minds and bodies function in the world around us and this led me to Chinese medicine.

 I was especially attracted because Chinese medicine allows us to consider the mind, body, spirit and environment holistically, in an unbounded way which allows different approaches to helping people.
 It made sense to me.
 In 2014, I travelled to Harbin in China on a scholarship programme.
 I observed in a Traditional Chinese Medicine teaching hospital how TCM is practiced in its home environment.